-What is Price to Book Value (P/B) Ratio?
+What is Price to Book Value?

 Price to Book Value Ratio or P/B Ratio is one of the most important ratios used for Relative Valuations.
 It is usually used along with other valuation tools like PE Ratio, PCF, EV/EBITDA, etc. It is most applicable for identifying stock opportunities in Financial companies, especially Banks.
+The price to book value ratio is one of the relative valuation tools used to measure stock valuation.

 Price to Book Value Ratio = Price Per Share / Book Value Per Share